-Businesses Jobs Highest Employing sub-sectors Exports 143 (13% of Western Melbourne) 6,219 Preschool and School education (4,523) Adult, community & other (990) \$505 million 3.
-Tertiary education (706)
+Highest Employing sub-sectors Exports

+2. Adult, community & other (990) \$505 million

+2 Preschool and School education (4,523)

 Brimbank has a well-established education and training sector, with two campuses of Victoria University at Sunshine and St Albans (including Victoria Polytechnic).
 Tertiary providers were heavily impacted by the COVID-19 pandemic as international border closures stopped in-bound student enrolments in 2020 and 2021.
 Tertiary institutions welcomed back international students early in 2022, however the number of enrolments are not expected to reach pre-pandemic levels until 2024.